layer5io/istio-service-mesh-workshop/lab-2/README.md

 * [4.
 Configuring Add-ons](#4)

 ## <a name="1"></a> 1 - Installing Istio
-As part of this lab we will install Istio 1.0.2 on your Kubernetes cluster.
+You will install Istio 1.0.2 on your Kubernetes cluster.
+When doing so, this workshop provides you with a Choose Your Own Adventure style options.

 ### Choose your own Adventure
-Or your own **Adapters**...
+*Or your own **Adapters**...*
-A variety of Istio adapters and add-ons are available to enable out of the box.
+A number of Istio adapters and add-ons are included out of the box.
 In this workshop, we will enable the Prometheus, ServiceGraph, Jaeger, Grafana and [SolarWinds](https://github.com/solarwinds/istio-adapter) adapters and add-ons.

 Configuration of the SolarWinds adapter is included as an optional lab, which enables shipping of metrics to [Appoptics](https://www.appoptics.com/), and/or logs to [Loggly](https://www.loggly.com/) and/or logs to [Papertrail](https://papertrailapp.com).
 To use the SolarWinds adapter, you may reserve your temporary, free account [here](https://docs.google.com/spreadsheets/d/1Rnqje4oQEQeaQRG24ApgdIzn8A2Pa3j5kzbm13_bJLA/edit).
-Proceed to [Optional Lab 2](optional.md) for configuration instructions.
+Then, choose proceed to the [Optional Lab 2](optional.md) for configuration instructions and return here when done.

 For PWK users:
 ```sh